JetBrains/intellij-sdk-docs/tutorials/custom_language_support/reference_contributor.md

 ![SimpleNamedElementImpl class hierarchy](img/simple_named_element.png){:width="400px"}

 ## 10.2.
 Define Helper Methods for Generated PSI Elements
-Modify `SimplePsiImplUtil` to support new methods that will get added to the PSI class for Simple language.
+Modify `SimplePsiImplUtil` to support new methods that get added to the PSI class for Simple language.
 Note that `SimpleElementFactory` isn't defined until the [next step](#103-define-an-element-factory), so for now it shows as an error.

 ```java